grafana/developer-advocacy/Grafana YouTube channel.md

 ## Main page

-- [ ] Create video playlists by product and sort all existing videos into those buckets.
+- [x] Create video playlists by product and sort all existing videos into those buckets.
-- [ ] Create a Getting started playlist.
 - [ ] Change recommended video
 	- [ ] Create channel trailer (10 mins): something that talks about all Grafana Labs projects in simple terms
 	- [ ] For returning viewers: existing GrafanaCON video
-- [ ] Change link to "Official Grafana Videos page" to grafana.com, docs, repos.
+- [x] Change link to "Official Grafana Videos page" to grafana.com, docs, repos.
+- [ ] Update "About" section, to mention new projects like Pyroscope.

 ## Videos